ZodanMedia/wp-theme-switcher/readme.txt

 = The Switch theme button on the front-end is not showing, can you help? =

 Hm.
-It could be that you are using a theme that does not call wp_footer (which is the hook it is linked to).
+It could be that you are using a theme that does not call wp_footer() (which is the hook it is linked to).
 In that case, you can use the custom hook/action for this.
 Just add the following php code (make sure it is somehow called on every page):
 `<?php do_action('z_theme_switcher_show_toggle'); ?>`

-= Do you have plans to improve the plugin =
+= Do you have plans to improve the plugin? =

 We currently have on our roadmap:
 * Adding translations